 ASU Museum is proud to announce that a new, permanent exhibition celebrating the Northeast Arkansas story of Rockabilly is now in development.
 Entitled Rockabilly!
 The Northeast Arkansas Story of a Music Sensation, the exhibition will appeal to people of all ages and give due homage to our region's role in the rise and dissemination of this intriguing style of nascent Rock 'n' Roll.

-The Rockabilly! exhibition will include push-button interpretive audio, life-size photomurals of Rockabilly musicians from Northeast Arkansas along with their biographies and best known works, original artifacts, footage of authentic Rockabilly dancing, and hands-on learning stations for kids and families.
+Rockabilly!
+The Northeast Arkansas story of Rockabilly will demonstrate that our region played a critical role in the rise of a lasting and powerful musical form that at once awed, delighted and appalled the world.
+The exhibition will present push-button interpretive audio, life-size photomurals of Rockabilly musicians from Northeast Arkansas along with their biographies and best known works, original artifacts, footage of authentic Rockabilly dancing, and hands-on learning stations for kids and families.
 This exhibition will occupy approximately 600 square feet of the Museum's prime, centermost exhibit space and thereby constitute one of the largest exhibits in the Museum.
 This will be a permanent exhibit, open free to the public.